2024 CONCACAF W Gold Cup

 The 2024 CONCACAF W Gold Cup was the inaugural edition of the CONCACAF W Gold Cup, an international women's soccer competition contested by the senior women's national teams of the member associations of CONCACAF.
 The tournament was contested by twelve teams from February 20 to March 10, 2024 in the United States.
 Eight CONCACAF national teams qualified for the tournament, joined by four guest teams from CONMEBOL.

-The hosts United States won the inaugural W Gold Cup title by defeating Brazil in the final.
+The hosts United States won the inaugural W Gold Cup title by defeating Brazil 1-0 in the final.
 The match was played at Snapdragon Stadium in San Diego, California, on March 10.

 Format

 On December 10, 2020, the CONCACAF Council approved the structure and calendar of the competition.
 The qualification competition, known as the "Road to Concacaf W Gold Cup", began with the group stage, featuring 33 women's national teams of CONCACAF split into three leagues (A, B and C).
 Each league featured three groups, containing three teams each in League A, and four teams each in Leagues B and C. The teams in each group played against each other home-and-away in a round-robin format.
 The top three teams in League A qualified directly for the W Gold Cup.
 The group runners-up of League A and the League B group winners participated in a play-in in April 2024 to compete for the final three spots at the W Gold Cup.
 The two CONCACAF women's national teams that qualified for the Summer Olympics in 2024 (the United States and Canada) received a bye directly to the W Gold Cup, skipping qualification.

 The final tournament was held from February 20 to March 10, 2024.
 Originally, CONCACAF announced the tournament would be played in June 2024, the month prior to the start of the 2024 Olympic women's soccer tournament, but on March 8, 2023, announced it would be moved up to February and March.
-The W Gold Cup featured twelve teams, including the two teams that qualified for the Summer Olympics, the six teams that qualified from the group stage and play-in, and four guest national teams.
+The W Gold Cup featured twelve teams, including the two teams that qualified for the Summer Olympics, the six teams that qualified from the group stage and play-in, and four guest national teams from South America.
 The twelve teams were split into three groups of four that competed in a single round-robin.
-Eight teams, the top two teams of each group and the two-best third-placed teams, advanced to the knockout stage.
+Eight teams, comprising the top two teams of each group and the two best third-placed teams, advanced to the knockout stage.
 The knockout stage consisted of quarter-finals, semi-finals and a final to determine the champion.

 On January 27, 2023, the United States were confirmed as the tournament hosts.
-In addition, the top four teams from CONMEBOL's 2022 Copa América Femenina were confirmed as guests for the tournament.
+In addition, the top four teams from CONMEBOL's 2022 Copa América Femenina – Brazil, Colombia, Argentina, and Paraguay – were confirmed as guests for the tournament.